-Native apps are well-known by any private smartphone user who has ever downloaded one of these small programs from an app store.
+Native apps are well known to any private smartphone user who's ever downloaded one of these small programs from an app store.
 The huge benefit is that only native apps can deeply affect the devices’ features that enable functions such as push notifications.
-(Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

 6. How Do I Distribute the App to My Employees?

 7. How Does an Internal Communication App Fit My Intranet Strategy?

 An internal communication app can be a channel that displays the intranet.
 In such cases, the aforementioned CMS is therefore nothing more than the intranet itself.
 Most insurmountable challenges in this scenario result from information security and two related competing requirements.